REMEXLabs/GPII-Statistical-Matchmaker-Data/README.md

     key=value

-For easier copying out of JSON formats, the Statistical Analaysis also allows storing key-value pairs as
+To make it easier to copy over data from JSON files, the Statistical Analaysis also allows storing key-value pairs as

     "key": "value"